Track and Field Statistics in Philippines Sports

 Above all, I am just concerned with the future of the sports development program and our National and future national athletes’ well-being.

-Upon reading the article, I note that a lot of sports have been cut from the SEA Games calendar of 2013.
+Upon reading the article, I note that many sports have been cut from the SEA Games calendar of 2013.

 However, to my knowledge, according to my sources who are in Track and Field management from other SEA Nations, Track and Field will still be a full schedule of events.